vitejs/vite/docs/config/index.md

   Set this to `true` to keep the `name` property on functions and classes.
   See [`keepNames`](https://esbuild.github.io/api/#keep-names).

+### optimizeDeps.cacheDir

+- **Type:** `string`

+  By default, vite caches the pre-bundled dependencies in `node_modules/.vite`.
+If you want to specify the cache directory manually, set this to an absolute path or a relative path relative to `root`.

 ## SSR Options

 :::warning Experimental